Skip to main content

 Fastclinic implements and maintains the following technical and organisational measures to protect personal data against accidental or unlawful destruction, loss, alteration, unauthorised disclosure, or access:

-- Physical security: Data centre access controls, environmental protections, and 24/7 monitoring.
+• Physical security: Data-centre access controls, environmental protections, and continuous monitoring at the infrastructure provider level.

 Data subject requests

-If Fastclinic receives a request directly from a data subject, it shall promptly redirect the request to the Customer, unless otherwise instructed.
-Fastclinic shall not respond to data subject requests directly except on the Customer's documented instructions or as required by applicable law.
+If Fastclinic receives a request directly from a data subject relating to personal data it processes on behalf of the Customer, it shall promptly redirect the request to the Customer, unless otherwise instructed.
+Fastclinic shall not respond to such requests directly except on the Customer's documented instructions or as required by applicable law.

 Personal data breach notification